nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

   2. Using inspectional reading, confirm whether the books actually treat your subject matter or question and also to clarify your idea of the subject.
 The more you inspect the clearer the subject becomes.

 Stage II: Syntopical Reading
   1. Finding the relevant passages: do another inspectional read and note the relevant passages in the book that you will return to to read analytically.
 This step cannot be combined with the analytical read you did in stage I to include the book on the list.
-No matter your level of expertese.
+No matter your level of expertise.
   2. Bringing the authors to terms: you may not depend on the terms the authors use.
-Here you'll have to contruct your own neutral terms and link each other's different use of keyword to them.
-This requires lazer eyes to see beyond the language and into the terms.
+Here you'll have to construct your own neutral terms and link each other's different use of keyword to them.
+This requires laser eyes to see beyond the language and into the terms.
 Subtly different words referring to the same terms.
   3. Getting the questions clear: as you read analytically the passages, you'll create questions that two or more of the others are answering.
 Sometimes without them knowing that they're treating the question.
   4. Defining the issues: group the issues that the answers to the questions highlight.
 Order them in such a way that throw the most light on the issue.
-More general at the top, then the most speicic ones.
+More general at the top, then the most specific ones.
   5. Analyzing the discussion: show where each of the authors stand on the issues and how they think and treat each.

 ## Adapting the Analytical Rules